taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 Configuring DNS involves creating and publishing what is known as DNS records.

->
-“DNS records are sets of instructions that live on DNS servers.
-These instructions are vital to the success of a DNS lookup.”
-- Cloudflare

 DNS records come in many flavors but the only one I had to be concerned with was an A record.
 An A record points the URL to the website’s server’s IP address.